 10 ounces sweetened condensed milk

-3 tablespoons (15 g) unsweetened Dutch-processed cocoa powder
+6 tablespoons (30 g) unsweetened Dutch-processed cocoa powder*

-Pour into a 2 quart freezer-safe container with a lid, and smooth the top.
+Scrape about half of the the whipped cream into the bowl of chocolate and condensed milk, and whisk carefully until smooth.
+Add the remaining whipped cream and, using a silicone spatula, fold it in until very few bright white streaks remain.
+Pour the mixture into a 2 quart freezer-safe container with a lid, and smooth the top.
 Cover tightly and place in the freezer until firm (at least 4 hours).
-Allow to sit at room temperature for about 15 minutes before serving to make scooping easier.
+Allow to sit at room temperature for about 10 minutes or in the refrigerator for about 15 minutes before serving to make scooping easier.

 To make the chocolate syrup, in a medium-size, heavy-bottom saucepan, place the water, sugar, salt, and optional corn syrup, and whisk to combine.
 Place the saucepan over medium-high heat and bring to a boil.
 Whisking constantly, add the cocoa powder to the sugar mixture and continue to cook, whisking vigorously, until the cocoa powder is absorbed into the liquid.
 Lower the heat to medium-low and continue to cook, whisking frequently, until the mixture has begun to thicken and coats the back of a spoon, leaving a clean, visible trail when you run your finger across the syrup on the spoon (about 5 minutes).
 Remove from the heat and transfer the syrup to a small, heat-safe bowl.
 Serve warm over the ice cream.
 Store any remaining syrup in the refrigerator in a sealed bottle or other container.